watsonwork/watsonwork-developer-docs/guides/V1_space_template_main.md

 # teamId and offeringCollaborationType

-teamId and offeringCollaborationType describe in which team the space will be created.
+teamId and offeringCollaborationType describe the team in which the space will be created.
-For an offering template these are based on the offering, for a user created template these are based on the current users offering.
+These values are derived either from the offering with which the template is associated (in the case of an offering template) or from the user who created the template (in the case of a user-created custom template).